continue-revolution/sd-webui-animatediff/README.md

 This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) w/ [CLI](https://github.com/s9roll7/animatediff-cli-prompt-travel) into [lllyasviel's Forge Adaption of AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/lllyasviel/stable-diffusion-webui-forge) and form the most easy-to-use AI video toolkit.
 You can generate GIFs in exactly the same way as generating images after enabling this extension.

 This extension implements AnimateDiff in a different way.
-It makes heavy use of [Unet Patcher](https://github.com/lllyasviel/stable-diffusion-webui-forge?tab=readme-ov-file#unet-patcher), so that you do not need to reload your model weights if you don't want to, and I do not have to monkey patch anything.
+It makes heavy use of [Unet Patcher](https://github.com/lllyasviel/stable-diffusion-webui-forge?tab=readme-ov-file#unet-patcher), so that you do not need to reload your model weights if you don't want to, and I can almostly get rif of monkey-patching WebUI and ControlNet.

 You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything).
 This extension will also be redesigned for forge later.

-[TusiArt](https://tusiart.com/) (for users physically inside P.R.China mainland) and [TensorArt](https://tusiart.com/) (for users outside P.R.China mainland) offers online service of this extension.
+[TusiArt](https://tusiart.com/) (for users physically inside P.R.China mainland) and [TensorArt](https://tusiart.com/) (for others) offers online service of this extension.

 ## Table of Contents